Social changes in Hong Kong and Taiwan

 Pre-class readings, class participation, group debates

-2. An individual written report on a book/ an article/ a film related to Hong Kong or Taiwan of the student's choice
+2. An individual essay on a topic related to Hong Kong or Taiwan (60%)

 Dans les plans d'études